Mulug Assembly constituency

 Mulug Assembly constituency is an ST reserved constituency of the Telangana Legislative Assembly.
 It is part of Mahabubabad Lok Sabha constituency.

+It is the largest constituency in the state in terms of land size, characterized by its extensive forest cover and rural population, approximately 3,819 square kilometres.
+It has the highest share of rural population in the state, with approximately 96% of its residents living in rural areas.

 Dansari Anasuya (Seethakka) of Indian National Congress is currently representing the constituency.
 Azmeera Chandulal, former Minister of Tourism and Tribal Welfare of Telangana, represented the constituency from 2014 to 2018.

 Mandals

 The assembly constituency presently comprises the following mandals: